carpentries/instructor-training/_episodes/07-memory.md

 i.e.,
 their mental models are much more densely connected.

-FIXME: diagram here - can probably just adapt the one from "How Learning Works".

 To understand expert behavior, think about driving around a city, comparing what it's like for the local and for the out-of-town driver.